Emissions: Internal Combustion vs. Tesla Model 3 Long Range AWD

 Enter the MPG

-of your gas car:
+of your current gas car:

 Step 4